xmonader/info_foundation/docs/collaboration/circles_roles.md

   * People are happy to contribute and are motivated/passionate
   * Eliminate all blockers which people might experience
 * Circle Coordinator are often also story owners \(of X nr of stories\)
-* A Circle Coordinatsor is not a controller ! its a person at service of his team.
+* A Circle Coordinator is not a controller ! its a person at service of his team.
 A Scrum Master = a coach/coordinator.

 ### Board Owner